MobileSystem7/mobilesystem7.github.io/_posts/2014-11-14-identity-analytics.md

 dictated by the Adaptive Access Control aspect of Interlock.
 In future posts, I'll cover some of these practical issues and how we're addressing them.

-Looking forward, our roadmap includes both aggressive improvements to both our theory and our practice.
+Looking forward, our roadmap includes aggressive improvements to both our theory and our practice.
 Improvements in the former will yield better, more comprehensive pictures of risk for individuals and organizations, while improvements in the latter will help us reach